How to Paint Easy Watercolor Landscapes — Step-by-Step Guide

 Quick answer

-To make simple watercolor landscapes, you need watercolor paints, brushes, watercolor paper, and water.
+To paint easy watercolor landscapes, you need watercolor paints, brushes, watercolor paper, water, and a palette, taking about 30 minutes.
 Start by wetting your paper.
 This beginner-friendly activity has 10 steps and is perfect for families with children aged 6+.

 Step-by-Step Instructions